How to Register Online

 For Example: New Term > Automotive Mechanics Tech (AMT)

-Maui College | Free Unmanned Aircraft Systems (UAS) Applications
+Unmanned Aircraft Systems (UAS) Applications

 This course represents a comprehensive overview of the capabilities, requirements, and business opportunities associated with the UAS industry.
 It covers the background and impact of UAS, composition and categories of designs, the legislative and regulatory framework, concerns and considerations, applications, operational profiles, business opportunities, and the future of UAS.
 The course participants will learn to apply the vernacular, fundamental concepts, and principles associated with UAS technology, in addition to exploring the key technologies and markets, in preparation to meet the growing needs and challenges of this developing industry.
 Participants should have their FAA 107 certification prior to starting this class to be able to have an optimal learning experience.
-Participants should have a good internet connection and a laptop or PC for zoom sessions.

 Hawaiian Studies